TheWhyofFry/sars-cov-2-haplo/README.md

 ## Notes:

 For any alignment containing an unknown AA (either by lack of coverage/frameshift error in the alignment), will be masked with X.  This is because virulign performs a global alignment, but strips the gaps beforehand.
-For the sake of being conservative, any stretch of deletions longer than 12 (by default) will be masked with Ns and as a consequence, the reference AAs in those regions will be used.
-This could be changed, of course, to longer stretches.
+Newer versions of CliqueSNV marks sites with zero coverage with "N".